 Akron, OH 44304

-To sum it all up – family medicine is thriving at Summa Health System/Akron City Hospital.
-We invite you to come take a closer look.
+When you graduate from our program, you will be well prepared for whatever lies ahead — just ask our graduates!
+To sum it all up – family medicine is thriving at Summa’s Akron campus and we invite you to come and take a closer look.
 You will like what you see!

 2123 Auburn Ave., Ste.
 340